-- 24. (1) Directors may undertake any services for the company that the directors decide. - (2) Directors are entitled to such remuneration as the company shall determine by ordinary resolution at a general meeting: - (a) for their services to the company as directors, and - (b) for any other service which they undertake for the company. - (3) Subject to the articles, a director's remuneration may:
+- 24. (1) Directors may undertake any services for the company that the directors decide. - (2) Directors appointed under article 20(1) are entitled to such remuneration as the company shall determine by ordinary resolution at a general meeting: - (a) for their services to the company as directors, and - (b) for any other service which they undertake for the company.

-- (a) take any form, and - (b) include any arrangements in connection with the payment of a pension, allowance or gratuity, or any death, sickness or disability benefits, to or in respect of that director. - (4) Unless the company decides otherwise, the directors' remuneration accrues from day to day. - (5) Unless the company decides otherwise, the directors are not accountable to the company for any remuneration which they receive as directors or other officers or employees of the company's subsidiaries or of any other body corporate in which the company is interested. - (6) A director appointed under article 20(6) shall not receive any remuneration as a director.
+- (3) Directors appointed under article 20(2) are entitled to such remuneration as the directors shall determine: - (a) for their services to the company as directors, and - (b) for any other service which they undertake for the company. - (43) Subject to the articles, a director's remuneration may: - (a) take any form, and - (b) include any arrangements in connection with the payment of a pension, allowance or gratuity, or any death, sickness or disability benefits, to or in respect of that director. - (54) Unless the company decides otherwise, the directors' remuneration accrues from day to day. - (65) Unless the company decides otherwise, the directors are not accountable to the company for any remuneration which they receive as directors or other officers or employees of the company's subsidiaries or of any other body corporate in which the company is interested. - (76) A director appointed under article 20(56) shall not receive any remuneration as a director.